thisisjacob/arithmeticassistance/README.md

 <h2>Compiling and Running the Program:</h2>

-Once this is done, the program can be compiled and run by opening the "main.rkt" file in the main folder with the included DrRacket IDE.
-Selecting run in the editing window will then compile the full program and start it.
+The program can be compiled and run by compiling the "main.rkt" file in the folder of the program.

+Run the program by running the "main.rkt" file.